mayukhghosh/nobias/README.md

 ```
 Note that `p3,p4,p5` in the third line is entered by the user.

-If the user chooses option 3, the following is the output:
+If the user enters option 3, the following is the output:
 ```bash
 Enter choice number: 3
 Enter k: 10